Royal Lao Army Airborne: First Indochina War operations 1948–1954

 The first Laotian airborne unit was formed on 1 July 1948, when the detached 3rd Company from the 1st Laotian Rifle Battalion (1er Bataillon de Chasseurs Laotiens – 1er BCL) began airborne training and was renamed the 1st Laotian Para-Commando Company (1ére Compagnie de Commandos Parachutistes Laotiens – 1ére CCPL) of the French Union Army.
 By September, 1ére CCPL strength had risen to a headquarters (HQ) section and three commando sections, totalling 132 Laotians and 22 French officers and senior NCOs seconded from the French Far East Expeditionary Corps (CEFEO) parachute units.
-During the same month, the 1ére CCPL headquarters and an airborne training centre manned by French instructors were established at the French Air Force's Wattay Airbase just outside Vientiane, Laos' capital city.
+During the same month, the 1ére CCPL headquarters and an airborne training centre taught by French instructors were established at the French Air Force's Wattay Airbase just outside Vientiane, Laos' capital city.
 On 11 May 1949, 1ére CCPL performed its first combat jump, dropping 18 commandos to reinforce the Luang Namtha garrison.
 Six more airborne operations were conducted by the company during the year, including a 112-man jump to reinforce Sam Neua in Sam Neua Province, close to the Laotian-Vietnamese border, on 16 December.

 On 29 April 1951 the company was increased to six commando sections.
 In October, however, Commandos 4, 5, and 6 were removed to form the 2nd Company of the new 1st Laotian Parachute Battalion.
 The remainder of 1ére CCPL conducted five airborne reinforcement jumps around the country during the year.
 On 1 March 1952 1ére CCPL was renamed 1st Laotian Commando Company (1ére Compagnie de Commandos Laotiens – 1ére CCL).
 Numerous jumps were conducted during the year, mostly as part of counter-insurgency sweeps north of Vientiane.
 On 27 April 1953 1ére CCL was dropped at the Nam Bac valley, north of Luang Prabang to establish a forward defensive line in face of a Vietminh invasion.
 The company was decimated, and could not reconstitute its headquarters section and four commando sections until 4 August.
 On 15 June 1954 the company was transferred from the French Union Army to the Laotian National Army (Armée Nationale Laotiènne – ANL), changing its name to 1st Group of Laotian Para-Commandos (1er Groupement de Commandos Parachutistes Laotiens – 1er GCPL).
 All French officers left the group by August, after being replaced by hand-picked Laotian officers and NCOs.